Why do I get error "libssl.so.5: cannot open shared object file" when using the SQL Server ODBC driver?

 /usr/lib64/libcrypto.so.5

-If you try to use the ODBC-SQL Server Driver with SSL support (or tdshelper) and get this error, either OpenSSL is not installed or the libraries in your OpenSSL distribution do not use the naming convention the driver expects.
+If you try to use the SQL Server ODBC driver with SSL support (or tdshelper) and get this error, either OpenSSL isn't installed or the libraries in your OpenSSL distribution don't use the naming convention the driver expects.

 The following steps show how to install the necessary OpenSSL libraries on 64-bit SUSE Linux Enterprise: